 The snapshot feature is disabled by default.
-The feature must be enabled using the Touch controller.
+The feature must be enabled using the Touch user interface.

-- Open the Settings menu on the Touch controller and tap Administrator.
+- Open the Settings\ menu on the Touch user interface and tap Administrator.
 You have to log in with an administrator user name and password to get access to the Administrator menu. - · Tap Web Snapshots and choose ON.